Major support for MindShift comes from

 In San Diego, where Kaitlyn lives, an estimated 20,000 youth are experiencing homelessness.
 Nationally, the number of public school students experiencing homelessness was 1.2 million in the 2021-22 school year, according to the most recent data from the United States Department of Education.
 Unhoused students are more likely to be chronically absent and less likely to graduate in four years than their peers, according to an analysis of California school enrollment and assessment data from the Learning Policy Institute.
 The same report also found that homelessness is correlated with lower student achievement.
 Not finishing high school can increase the risk of ending up unhoused later in life.

 Without stable housing, it is difficult to tackle the other challenging issues families face.
-According to a report by UCLA and the Center for the Transformation of Schools, the problems that unhoused families face are too complex for one system to address alone.
+According to a report by the UCLA Center for the Transformation of Schools, the problems that unhoused families face are too complex for one system to address alone.
 However, schools can be service hubs that bring educational services, healthcare providers and social services to students and families in ways that welfare and housing agencies can’t do on their own.

 When Kaitlyn enrolled at San Diego’s Monarch School as a fifth grader, she and her siblings began getting the help they needed.
 “We could ask, and there were always resources for us,” she said.
 Monarch is a K-12 school dedicated to serving unhoused students and their families.
 It uses the community school model to support students and families by providing services on school grounds.
 With over 35 years of experience, Monarch’s practices are an example for other schools, which often are not serving unhoused students well.
 Monarch’s approach falls into three areas: meeting students’ basic needs, improving students’ ability to focus on academic milestones, and cultivating students’ sense of belief.